rdelrosario/xamarin-plugins/Geofence/README.md

 ##### iOS Specifics

+* You need to do is to add the following key to your Info.plist file:

+    <b>NSLocationAlwaysUsageDescription</b>

+    You can enter a string like “Location is required to find out where you are” which, as in iOS 7, can be localized in the InfoPlist.strings file.

 * Must checkout the helper class on content folder: GeofenceReadme.txt.
 In order to setup correctly.

+##### Limitations

+* The region monitoring feature of iOS only provides the possibility to monitor up to 20 regions at a time.
+Trying to monitor more than 20 regions will result in an error, indicating that the limit is crossed.
+See more at: [Reference](http://www.rapidvaluesolutions.com/tech_blog/geofencing-using-core-location-for-regional-monitoring-in-ios-applications/#sthash.AYIWNg19.dpuf)
+* The region monitoring feature of Android has a limit of 100 regions per device user

 #### Contributors
 * [rdelrosario](https://github.com/rdelrosario)